Research Results

 • Research Paper

-A press release on the research results of Prof. Yutaka Amao's group has been issued
+A press release announcing the research findings of Prof. Yutaka Amao's group has been issued

-A group led by Professor Yutaka Amao (Research Center for Artificial Photosynthesis, Osaka City University) and Takeyuki Katagiri (2nd year doctoral student, Department of Materials and Molecular Science, Graduate School of Science) has succeeded in developing a new artificial photosynthesis technology that can bind carbon dioxide to organic molecules and fix them using visible light energy.
-The results of this research were published in Pure and Applied Chemistry, published by the International Union of Pure and Applied Chemistry (IUPAC) on September 3, 2018.
+A group led by Professor Yutaka Amao (Research Center for Artificial Photosynthesis, Osaka City University) and Takeyuki Katagiri, a second-year doctoral student in the Department of Materials and Molecular Science at the Graduate School of Science, have successfully developed a new artificial photosynthesis technology capable of fixing carbon dioxide by binding it to organic molecules using visible light energy.
+This research result was published in Pure and Applied Chemistry, a journal of the International Union of Pure and Applied Chemistry (IUPAC), on September 3, 2018.

 Research Summary